Skip to content

 that task must be added to the work flow, and a function created in the application to perform the

-task.
+ask.
 Likewise, requistes are determined by boolean functions, and every requisite must have a matching

 function known to the work flow engine.
 By including requisites, the work flow can enforce role-based

 Every action the application can perform is part of the work flow.
-The names of these actions along with names

 of their requisites are organized into a work flow table.
 The work flow engine does not know how to do real